 The best place for a first timer to have dinner could be down at the Riverwalk.
 The Riverwalk goes along the Cape Fear River.
 Here you find plenty of dining options and watering holes.

-Next stop of the road trip from New York to Miami takes you even deeper into the American South.
+Next stop of the road trip from New York to Miami takes you deeper into the American South.
 Now we go from North to South Carolina.

 D. Road trip stop in historic Charleston, South Carolina